contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

-I'm using the pool to allocate each node.  copy_tree is a recursive function which allocates nodes and puts them into the 3rd parameter.
+I'm using the pool to allocate each node.  copy_tree is a recursive function that allocates nodes and puts them into the 3rd parameter.
 The printed_key is printed using the following function.
 ```c
 static char *get_printed_key(stla_pool_t *pool, node_t *n ) {
   // return stla_pool_strdupf(pool, "%c%d", n->key, get_depth(n));